photoprism/photoprism-docs/docs/developer-guide/setup.md

 *Note: This docker-compose configuration is for testing and development purposes only.*

-**Step 3:** Open a terminal to run commands directly in the build and test environment:
+**Step 3:** Open a terminal to run commands directly in the build and test environment

 ```
 make terminal